9/11 Victim Identified After 17 Years

 Prior to Johnson, the last identification of a 9/11 victim happened over a year ago.

 The 9/11 attacks occurred on September 11, 2001.
 That morning, 19 members of al-Qaeda, an Islamic extremist group, took over four airplanes.
-Two of them into the towers of the World Trade Center, one hit the Pentagon, and one landed in a field in Pennsylvania.
+Two of them destroyed the towers of the World Trade Center, one hit the Pentagon, and one landed in a field in Pennsylvania.
 According to History.com, nearly 3,000 people were killed.

 The first tower of the World Trade Center was hit just above the 80th floor.
 Hundreds of people were killed instantly, and more were trapped on the floors above the crash.
 While the towers were being evacuated, the south tower was hit close to the 60th floor, just 18 minutes after the first tower was hit.
 Many people on the higher floors of the towers who were unable to be evacuated jumped from the building.
 Fifteen minutes after that, the south tower began to collapse, due to the immense amount of jet fuel from the airplanes.
 By 10:30, the north tower had begun to collapse as well.
-Former president George W. Bush issued a statement regarding the attacks that evening, saying that: “Terrorist attacks can shake the foundations of our biggest buildings, but they cannot touch the foundation of America.”
+Former President George W. Bush issued a statement regarding the attacks that evening, saying that “Terrorist attacks can shake the foundations of our biggest buildings, but they cannot touch the foundation of America.”

-Osama bin Laden, who had been the mastermind of the attacks was at large until 2011.
+Osama bin Laden, who had been the mastermind of the attacks, was at large until 2011.
 He was killed by American forces in Abbottabad, Pakistan.